Karl Denke: Later years

 After graduating from elementary school, Denke became the apprentice of a gardener and made a life for himself.
 At the age of 25, Denke's father died and his older brother inherited their childhood home, while Denke received a portion of money, which he used to buy a piece of land.
 Denke tried farming, but this failed and Denke sold it as a result.
 Denke purchased a house to rent out on what is now Stawowa Street, but inflation forced him to sell it.
 Denke still refused to move out and lived in a small apartment to the right of the house's ground floor.
 He acquired a vending licence and ran a nearby shop where he sold goods made from leather and boneless meat (which most speculate to have contained human remains).
 Denke volunteered as a cross-bearer and organist at the local Lutheran church, and was well-liked in his community, often affectionately referred to as "Papa" by the community.
 Denke quit his membership in the church in 1906.

 Murders

 Karl Denke, for unknown reasons, began murdering homeless vagrants and poor travellers.
 His first known victim was Ida Launer in 1903.
-Six years later, in 1909, he killed 25-year-old Emma Sander (another slaughterhouse worker, Eduard Trautmann, was found guilty of her murder, but was released in 1926 after the truth was discovered).
-His last known victim was Rochus Pawlick.
-Denke also kept a ledger recording his murders.
-He is also believed to have sold the flesh of his victims in nearby Breslau as pickled meat to unsuspecting customers (advertised as pork).
+Six years later, in 1909, he killed 25-year-old Emma Sander.
+Eduard Trautmann was found guilty of her murder, but was released in 1926 after the truth was discovered.
+Denke’s last known victim was Rochus Pawlick.
+He kept a ledger recording his murders.
+He is also believed to have sold the pickled flesh of his victims to unsuspecting customers in nearby Breslau, advertised as pork.